7 Things Your Emails Need To Do This Black Friday

-Save the date, the American trend that just won’t die Black Friday is back.
+Save the date, the American trend that just won't die Black Friday is back: Friday 26th November 2021.

 It's an abomination that readers hate because their inboxes jam up, but hey - a chance to send out some emails, right?

-Not since the GDPR avalanche begging for consent to mail newsletters you’d forgotten signing up for have inboxes been dreading the impending doom.
+Not since the GDPR avalanche begging for consent & the "what we're doing about Covid-19" updates, have inboxes been dreading the impending doom.

 The main trend for the deep discount sales is a big swing away from bricks and mortar store to online.